Step-by-step installation instructions are available in the Getting started section.

 • Python is installed on the master node server (VM).

-• Required installation ports are free on the master node server (VM) and the installer host.
+• Required installation ports are free on the master node server (VM) and on the host running the installer.

 • DNS must resolve localhost to IP address 127.0.0.1.